Antitrust Remedies in Highly Regulated Industries

 The FCC, by comparison, has more often required conduct remedies.
 For example, the FCC approved the AOL and Time Warner merger subject to several conditions to protect competition in the broadband industry, including requiring that the merged entity allow non-affiliated cable broadband service on its system and prohibiting the company from interfering with content from non-affiliated services.
 Likewise, the FCC approved the GTE Corporation and Bell Atlantic transaction subject to conduct remedies, including several market opening conditions, and structural remedies, including an agreed-upon spin-off of a subsidiary, Genuity Inc, to an independently owned public corporation.

 These patterns of antitrust authorities applying structural remedies and the FCC applying conduct remedies likely reflect not only the agencies’ respective approaches to merger review but also their respective mandates and resources.
 The DOJ and FTC are agencies charged with enforcing the antitrust laws – not regulating and monitoring industries’ compliance.
 By contrast, the FCC is a regulatory agency with both the capacity and statutory imperative to monitor and regulate the telecommunications industry.
-The 2017 Centurylink and Level3 merger demonstrates how the agencies can work together to impose a holistic remedy package with both structural and conduct elements.
-After review by both the DOJ and FCC of a merger between the two largest fibre infrastructure providers, the DOJ imposed structural remedies requiring divestiture of intercity dark fibre assets and other fibre assets in concentrated geographic areas.
-In conjunction with the DOJ’s order, the FCC imposed conduct remedies requiring the merged entity to agree to not raise rates for five years in certain geographic locations.
+The recent T-Mobile and Sprint merger demonstrates how the agencies can work together to impose a holistic remedy package with both structural and conduct elements.
+Both the DOJ and FCC reviewed this merger between the third- and fourth-largest wireless carriers.
+The DOJ imposed a combination of structural and conduct remedies designed to facilitate Dish’s entry into the market.
+After its own review, the FCC imposed additional conduct remedies conditioning approval on T-Mobile committing to deploy 5G service to cover 97 per cent of the US population within three years and 99 per cent within six years, as well as provide 90 per cent of the overall population and two-thirds of the rural population with increased mobile service speeds.

 Ultimately, the deal was abandoned owing to scrutiny from both agencies.
 However, the two agencies may not always view transactions in the same light.
 Occasionally, one agency may approve a transaction unconditionally while the other identifies concerns and deems that a remedy is necessary.
 In the Comcast and Time Warner acquisition of Adelphia Communications assets, for example, the FCC imposed conditions months after the FTC had approved the transaction without remedies.
 While the FTC may have opted to defer to the FCC’s decision in this situation, this sort of discrepancy as to outcome can add significant costs to firms in terms of the cost of negotiating with multiple agencies and delay in closing the transaction.